-- Public: These notebooks are visible on your profile and accessible to all. - Secret: These notebooks are hidden from the profile but anyone with the link can access the notebook. - Private: These notebooks are only accessible to the owner and collaborators.
+- Public: These notebooks are visible on your public profile and accessible to all. - Secret: These notebooks are hidden from your public profile but anyone with the link can access the notebook. - Private: These notebooks are also hidden from your public profile and are only accessible to the owner and collaborators.